 Can You Hire Someone With a Criminal Record and Maintain SOC 2 Compliance?

 It’s possible to maintain SOC 2 compliance while hiring candidates who have a criminal record.
-Here’s why: Conducting background checks when hiring is about demonstrating due diligence, not about excluding a specific population from your talent pool.
+Here’s why: conducting background checks when hiring is about demonstrating due diligence, not about excluding a specific population from your talent pool.

 By conducting background checks, you demonstrate that you have controls in place, are upholding a standard process, and are making informed hiring decisions when bringing on new employees.